 Strategies Journal Editorial Board

 Determines, supervises and facilitates content of LMA's publication, Strategies — The Journal of Legal Marketing.
-The magazine is published 10 times per year.
-The Board also identifies opportunities for additional revenue and content distribution, and oversees the work of the managing editor.
+The magazine is published six (6) times per year.
+The Editorial Board also identifies opportunities for additional revenue and content distribution.

-Get to know the elected 2018 regional Board members for LMA's eight regions.
+Get to know the elected 2019 regional governing board members for LMA's eight regions.